1. Ancient Greeks used to add water to their wine

-Useful to know: when you visit Greece you will surely notice that the vast majority of modern Greek men have a beard, a habbit that still survives, thousands of years later.
+Fun fact!
+When you visit Greece you will surely notice that the vast majority of modern Greek men have a beard, a habit that still survives, thousands of years later.

 7. Ancient Greek women were adorning themselves much like today